General Motors Ultralite

 The General Motors Ultralite was a 1992 low emission vehicle concept car intended to demonstrate the benefits of advanced materials and low fuel consumption.

+Fuel consumption

 It was rated at 88 mpgus by the EPA, but could achieve 100 mpgus at a steady state cruising speed of 50 mph.

+Design

 The carbon fiber shell was fabricated by Scaled Composites and it weighed only 420 pounds (191 kg).
 The total weight of the car was 1,400 pounds (635 kg).
 The car had gull-wing doors and no B-pillar.
 The drag coefficient, Cd, was 0.19, significantly lower than that of production cars of the decade.